Cover photo for Joy Blanchette's Obituary

 My grandmother, Elsie Joy Blanchette, left a beautiful legacy of life on this earth.
 The work God began in her is now finally complete.
 If she were standing here right now and we were to ask her if she had any wise words to leave with us, I think she would tell us to listen and respond to the voice of the one who is calling out to us, to the one who is saying, “Come to me all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For my yoke is easy, and my burden is light.”
 Jesus, she would then tell us, is the one calling out to you, and he is all you need in order to finish the race.
 For His grace is sufficient to keep you until we meet again in glory, and when you get there I will be the first one that you’ll see.

-To order memorial trees in memory of Joy Blanchette, please visit our tree store.
+To order memorial trees or send flowers to the family in memory of Joy Blanchette, please visit our flower store.

 Service Schedule